 According to our survey, 53% of team leaders think regular weekly feedback is very important and 33% think it’s important.
 And they are right.

-Employee feedback progress has 3 important parts that a leader should pay attention to:
+Here are 3 important parts that every leader should pay attention to:

 - Understanding what employees are doing – To give honest feedback on work you must have a very clear idea about what your team members are doing.
 Tools like Weekdone help you with that by using a clear status reporting system.
 Easy to use status reporting system gives you the basics for giving good feedback.